The bare necessities: The Ecommerce startup costs you can’t avoid

 8. Software costs

 Depending on your service, you may need specific software like Grammarly, SEMrush, or Powerdirector, or project management software for your team collaboration.
+You might also need to invest in reliable distribution erp software for your eCommerce business to streamline and optimize your supply chain management processes.
 Most of these have a standard monthly fee.
 In some cases, you might even need custom software which will be expensive.

 Website apps and plugins are a cost that is likely to come up if you choose to make your business work on mobile devices.
 If you don’t know how to design a mobile application yourself, a professional business could cost upwards of $40,000.